Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: IREMAN Algorithm

 As tasks move, Steiner node locations are continuously recalculated as the Fermat points of their three neighboring nodes.
 The complete task tree topology is periodically recomputed, with the new topology accepted if $l_{\Sigma}^{\textrm{new}} < \nu \cdot l_{\Sigma}^{\textrm{curr}}$, where $\nu \in (0, 1]$ is a threshold coefficient and $l_{\Sigma} = l_{\Sigma e} + c_b \cdot l_{\Sigma b}$.

 \emph{Reaction to drone attrition requires no further extension.} The potential field naturally causes neighboring drones to flow into gaps while maintaining network connectivity.
-The redundancy inherent in the hexagonal packing means that a small number of losses can be absorbed without disrupting the network.
+The redundancy inherent in the hexagonal packing means that a small number of losses can be absorbed without disrupting the network.{\emph{Reaction to drone attrition requires no further extension.} The potential field naturally causes neighboring drones to flow into gaps left by attrited agents, preserving network connectivity.
+The redundancy inherent in the hexagonal packing means that a limited number of losses can be absorbed without disruption.}